(F32.3) Severe depressive episode with psychotic symptoms

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce inflammation and improve muscle strength.
+Main goal of the treatment: To reduce the severity of depressive episode with psychotic symptoms.

 Icon